zfergus/rational-cpp/README.md

 ### Dependencies

-The only dependency is [GMP](https://gmplib.org/), which must be installed at a system level.
+The only dependency is [GMP](https://gmplib.org/), which is downloaded and built through CMake.

 ### Example: Reading Rational Numbers from Strings